 Industry standards dictate that a good warm germination score for corn is around 95% or higher, while a good cold germination score is 85% or higher.
 For soybeans, a good warm germination score is 90% or higher.
 Starting with high-quality seed with germination scores at these levels or higher is important to strong, even crop emergence.

-Champion Seed integrates plant breeders testing notes and conducts replicated research plots with hundreds of commercial and experimental hybrids that account for this kind of variability that is reflected in final stand count, emergence and plant vigor data for each product.
-The end result is clear early plant vigor ratings for each product.
+Champion Seed integrates plant breeders testing notes and conducts replicated research plots with hundreds of commercial and experimental hybrids that account for this kind of variability that is reflected in final stand count, emergence and crop vigor data for each product.
+The end result is clear early crop vigor ratings for each product.

 Why consider early planting?